JulianFriedl/challenge-bot/docs/systemctl.md

     sudo setcap 'cap_net_bind_service=+ep' /usr/bin/python3.9
     ```

     Replace `/usr/bin/python3.9` with the path to your Python interpreter, which you can find with `which python3`.
+This is generally not recommended but I am too lazy to set up a reverse proxy.

 2. **Adjust Service File**: Change the `User` and `Group` in your service file to a non-root user and group, then reload and restart the service: